Adangge/Trade-Credit-Insurance-on-Blockchain/README.md

-# Smart TCI
+# Trade Credit Insurance on Blockchain

-Smart TCI is the second experimentation on the ethereum blockchain lead by EHDA.
+Smart TCI is the second experimentation on the ethereum blockchain lead by Euler Hermes Digital Agency (EHDA).
 This project have a use case that could reinvent trade credit insurance on the blockchain.
 See more [here]().

 ### Prerequisites